New College – Kimber Wing

 Conservation of listed buildings.
 The surrounding listed buildings at 18-21 Longwall Street were repaired and conserved to provide an appropriate modern standard of student accommodation.
 Ensuite bathrooms were inserted, acoustic separation and fire safety improved.
 Repairs were made to timber framing, lime render, and stone.
 The work has improved standards of insulation and rationalised services in the existing buildings, improving environmental sustainability.
 The south elevation of the Morris Garage was re-clad in zinc and its central archway converted into a common room.

-In 2019 the project was nominated for an Oxford Preservation Trust Award by Oxford City Council.
+In 2019 the project received an Oxford Preservation Trust Award.
+It was nominated by the conservation team at Oxford City Council.
 Link to New College Living Heritage page here.

 - Oxford, UK